apache/incubator-retired-slider/app-packages/hbase/README.md

 Download the tarball for HBase: e.g. path to tarball `~/Downloads/hbase-0.98.3-hadoop2-bin.tar.gz`

+Note for Phoenix user:
+If you want Phoenix to be deployed, you should repackage HBase tarball such that phoenix-server.jar is contained in the lib directory of the tarball. e.g. for hbase-0.98.4.2.2.0.0-1799-hadoop2.tar.gz, phoenix-server.jar should be copied to: hbase-0.98.4.2.2.0.0-1799-hadoop2/lib

 The version of HBase used for the app package can be adjusted by adding a flag such as